ZKC19940412/mluvspec/simulation-files/bc_calculations/README.md

 export PYTHONPATH="/path/to/FitSNAP"
 ```

-- To compute BC descriptors with Fitnsap, execute the following line in terminal:
+- To compute BC descriptors with FitSNAP, execute the following line in terminal:
 ```python
 mpirun -n 8 python -m fitsnap3 aromatic.in --nofit
 ```